nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 The request for problems supports searching via part parameters for problem clinical status and problem significance.
 Guidance is given in other sections of this specification as to how the provider will populate the response with identifying lists and related clinical content.
-This section describes consequences of those requirements specfic to problem requests with search criteria.
+This section describes consequences of those requirements specific to problem requests with search criteria.

 If the consumer request specifies a single parameter, the provider **MUST** return all problems which match that part parameter value.
 If the consumer request specifies both part parameters, the provider **MUST** return only problems which match both the part parameters as its primary query response.